Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 The position of President is open to all current AGS officers, and past or current puppy trainers.A current puppy trainers dog must be graduated and left for secondary phase training prior to the presidency.
 Current puppy trainers that are officers are allowed to run for presidency.
 No potential puppy trainer can be elected to be president and still be eligible to receive a puppy during the presidency.
 By becoming president, the person forfeits their spot on the potential trainer list until after the presidency.

 The position of President is transferred to the newly elected President at the completion of all planned events for the spring semester.

 Subsection D. Special Provision

 The position of Trainer Liaison must have gone through all necessary training to be considered a puppy trainer.
-It is preferred that former AGS puppy trainers fill this position to best adapt and meet the need of the current puppy trainers and the organization.
-It should be a last resort to have this position held by someone who has gone through the training but not raised a dog.
+It is preferred that former AGS puppy trainers fill this position to better adapt and meet the needs of the current puppy trainers and the organization.
+It must be the last resort to have this position filled by someone who has gone through the training but not trained a dog.

 Section II.
 Officers and Duties

 Presidential duties include but are not limited to: